daireto/sqlactive/docs/api/active-record-mixin.md

 def query() -> Select[tuple[Self]]
 ```

-> Returns a new `sqlalchemy.sql.Select` instance for the model.
+> Return a new `sqlalchemy.sql.Select` for the model.

 > This is a shortcut for `select(cls)`.